 Do you have travel insurance and can I cover my expensive bike?

-Warning – please be aware that the majority of travel insurance providers will not cover you if you are doing a fun ride (as in the BUPA challenge which features in our TDU trip) as it is still considered a race.
-I can however arrange a policy that will cover you.
+Warning - please be aware that the majority of travel insurance providers will not cover you if you are doing a fun ride (as in the Challenge tour at TDU or Vancouver to Whistler Fondo) as it is still considered a race.
+Kristen Kerry can often arrange a policy that will cover you.
 Your bike is never covered while you are riding it.

 How fit do I need to be?

-The fitter you are and the lighter you are the more you will enjoy the trip.
+The fitter you are the more you will enjoy the trip.
 The majority of our cyclists are in the 5 to 6 ½ hours around Taupo category.
-However we always have a few cyclists who ride sub 4.45.
+However, we always have a few cyclists who ride sub-4.30.
 All our guides are pretty fit so we can cater for almost anyone.
-I’m happy to send you a training programme.
-Leading up to one of our tours I’d recommend you budget on doing a minimum of 200km a week, ideally more.
+We provide a 10-training program on the majority of our tours.
+Leading up to one of our tours I'd recommend you budget on doing a minimum of 200km a week, ideally more.
 The most important thing you can do to prepare is to ride hills rather than ride around the bays.
-Again – I’m always available for practical training advice.
+Again - we are always available for practical training advice.

 I've heard you meet in Taupo for a training weekend.

-Prior to the Tour de France – yes, usually in late April.
+Prior to the Tour de France - yes, usually in late April, early May.
 We spend the weekend together and I answer any questions you may have.
 On the Saturday we ride about 100km, have dinner that night and go for a coffee ride on the Sunday.
-It’s a great way of getting to know the people you are about to travel with.
+It's a great way of getting to know the people you are about to travel with.

 I'm travelling alone.
 Can I share a room or do I need to pay for my own room?

 20% of our cycling clients are solo travellers.
-I can match you up with someone (same sex) or you can have your own room – for a cost.
+We can match you up with someone (same sex) or you can have your own room - for a cost.

 What's the average age range and boy / girl mix?